The Quantacized Atom

 A minor and intriguing movie with some of the science problems of The Matrix is The Bad Batch [2016], with Suki Waterhouse, Jason Momoa, Keanu Reeves, Giovanni Ribisi, and an uncredited and unrecognizable Jim Carrey.
 Despite the startling cast, the movie was poorly recieved and vanished quickly into arthouse history.
 Interest in it has subsequently grown.

 Filmed in the California desert, the movie is supposed to be in the Texas desert, where some indefinitely large area has been set aside, into which social undesirables, the "bad batch," are being expelled.
 To fend for themselves.
-Some reviewers think that this is a "post-apocalyptic" story, but there is no evidence of that.
+Some reviewers think that this is a "post-apocalyptic" story, like the Mad Max movies, but there is no evidence of that.
 The United States has somehow just decided to dump its social misfits into the desert, although for most of the people in the movie we never learn what about them warrants this treatment.
-Waterhouse seems like a sort of "white trash" character, ironically played by an English actress, with a fautless accent.
+Waterhouse seems like a sort of "white trash" character, ironically played by an English actress, with a faultless American accent.

-On the other hand, Amirpour obviously thinks that genuine illegal aliens should be invited in and be happily living off the fat of the land, which Americans in general have never accepted, especially now that the Biden Administration has opened the border to everyone, millions of them, including criminals, human traffickers, drug dealers, terrorists, etc. Perhaps this is what Amirpour wanted.
+On the other hand, Amirpour obviously thinks that genuine illegal aliens should be invited in and be happily living off the fat of the land, which Americans in general have never accepted, especially now that the Biden Administration, in defiance of federal immigration law, has opened the border to everyone, millions of them, including criminals, human traffickers, drug dealers, terrorists, etc. Perhaps this is what Amirpour wanted.
 Certainly, Democrat politics prioritizes aliens over citizens, for reasons they won't honestly admit, apart from what is simply anti-Americanism (by which morally corrupt Americans flatter themselves for their moral "sophistication"), although some now realize, grudgingly, that the policy is a fiscal and human disaster.

 Meanwhile, Amirpour does not give us anything like a reasonable picture of the economy of this place or how most people there can survive.
 It is desert.
 We see no water.
 And we see no way that goods, like food, are brought in from outside -- as at the beginning Waterhouse has been pushed through a small locked gate.
 While we would expect such an area in Texas to share an international border with Mexico, which would be under the control of the exiles, we see no indication of actual traffic across such a border -- despite what is today illegal traffic, of humans and contraband, actually existing under ostensible "control" by the United States Government.

 The first people we meet are cannibals, who immediately kidnap Suki Waterhouse and eat an arm and a leg off her.
-She then spends the rest of the movie in a mutilated state -- calling for the only special effects in the movie.
+She then spends the rest of the movie in a mutilated state -- calling for the only special effects in the movie (apart from many of the shipping containers that ring "Comfort").
 At least this shows us a source of food, for some.
 The cannibals, like Jason Momoa, look well fed and pumped up.
-The victims, on the other hand, are not eaten up all at once, which means they require some kind of nourishment themselves.
+The victims, on the other hand, are not eaten up all at once, which means they require some kind of nourishment themselves, which we don't see.

 However, we then find that there are other people who are not cannibals, and who seem to live relatively normal lives in a town called "Comfort."
 Some sell food for money.
 Where the food comes from, or how anyone gets money for it, we never see.
 Waterhouse, who killed one of her cannibal captors and escaped on a stakeboard, with the help of a mysterious "Hermit," now with a prosthesis for her leg, is apparently even living in her own house, without any hint of income or means of support.
 Giovanni Ribisi's character wanders around muttering and screaming, and we have no idea how he actually survives.

 Keanu Reeves, called "the Dream," who runs this place, with a harem of simultaneously pregnant women, enjoys a swimming pool and boasts of having built and run a sewer system.
 But, again, we don't see where the water comes from, let alone the food, or how any of the lights and machinery of this place are powered.
 We don't even see where the sewage goes.
-He manufactures drugs, but we don't see if or how this is done, or exported, if it is, or how things like the shipping containers that surround "Comfort" have been obtained and brought in.
+He manufactures drugs, but we don't see if or how this is done, or exported, if it is, or how things like the shipping containers that surround "Comfort" have been obtained and brought in (although most in the movie are CGI).
 In Texas, again, we expect the Rio Grande to be nearby; but there is no hint of it.

 Thus, Ana Amirpour doesn't seem to have thought much about how the place she has imagined would actually work.
 She says that her inspiration for the movie was seeing homeless encampments in Los Angeles, a problem that, of course, has grown much, much worse since then, all across the country.

 While Amirpour implies that people have been dumped into these encampments by an indifferent government, "liberal" judges, for instance, in California, have prohibited municipalities from clearing away the encampments and their health hazard refuse, which breeds vermin and disease.
-Otherwise, governments previously would have gotten the drug addicts, crazy people, and criminal inhabitants of these places into some kind of shelter, treatment, or imprisonment.
+Otherwise, governments previously would have gotten the drug addicts, crazy people, and criminal inhabitants of these places into some kind of shelter, treatment, or imprisonment -- just what Rudy Giuliani did when he was Mayor of New York City.
 So they are typically there because this is either their choice, or the inevitable consequence of their addictions and habits -- or the result of the suppression by local governments (especially California, Oregon, New York, etc.) of business, job, and housing creation.
 In many cities, the recent flood of illegal aliens has been vastly adding to the problem.

 An interesting feature of the movie are the filming locations.
 Amirpour uses sites near the Salton Sea, including Niland and Bombay Beach, but especially "Slab City," where squatters have taken over an abandoned military base (hence the "slabs," the foundations, left from demolished buildings), and living there, largely in trailers, subsisting off welfare or pension payments.
 The site also figures in the most recent F. Paul Wilson science fiction book, Double Dose [2023], which gives us the real background of the place, unlike the more fictionalized The Bad Batch.
 Many of the extras in Amirpour's movie are actually from Slab City.
 Although these sites are close to the Salton Sea, the water is never shown in The Bad Batch -- water that is, in any case, saline, polluted, and unpotable.